 Batman: R.I.P. merely runs on the hype of the idea of the story’s premise, not the execution, and that’s why I don’t really like this book at all.
 It was a poor execution of an interesting idea.

-The illustrations for Batman: RIP are okay, Tony Daniel did a good job but nothing about this book is particularly memorable.
+The illustrations for Batman: RIP are okay—Tony Daniel did a good job, but nothing about this book is particularly memorable.
 The fight scenes are good and some of the imagery is interesting but nothing else about this book really stands out to me.
-It tries to be something grand but it just turned out to be a disappointing graphic novel that tries to be more than it actually is.
+It tries to be something grand but it just turns out to be a disappointing graphic novel that tries to be more than it actually is.

-It does try to play up the trippy imagery, but it just ends up looking weird stead.
+It does try to play up the trippy imagery, but it just ends up looking weird instead.
 It’s not anything that I found to be amazing or anything.
 The artwork was just okay.

 As a Batman story, Batman R.I.P. is an interesting one, but it didn’t wow me or blow me away like other Batman stories have.
 While a lot of people really loved this story arc, I feel indifferent to it, probably because I know that no one really stays dead in comics these days.